strapi/documentation/docs/developer-docs/latest/development/plugins-development.md

 # Plugins development

-Strapi allows you to create local plugins that work exactly like the external ones installed with npm or through the Marketplace.
+Strapi allows the development of local plugins that work exactly like the external plugins available from the [Marketplace]().

 :::strapi Extending plugins
 If you would rather extend an existing plugin than create a new one, see the [Plugins extension](/developer-docs/latest/development/plugins-extension.md) documentation.
 :::

-## Creating a plugin
+## Create a plugin

-To create a plugin, use Strapi CLI tools:

-1. (_Optional_) If you don't already have an existing project, create a new development project with `strapi new myDevelopmentProject`.
-2. Start the project with `cd myDevelopmentProject && strapi develop`.
+Strapi provides a [command line interface (CLI)](/developer-docs/latest/developer-resources/cli/CLI.md) for creating plugins.
+To create a plugin:

+1. Navigate to the root of a Strapi project.
-3. In a new terminal window, run `cd /path/to/myDevelopmentProject && strapi generate` to launch the interactive `strapi generate` CLI.
+2. Run `yarn strapi generate` or `npm run strapi generate` in a terminal window to start the interactive `Strapi generate` CLI.
-4. Choose "plugin" from the list, press Enter, and give the plugin a name.
+4. Choose "plugin" from the list, press Enter, and give the plugin a name in kebab-case (e.g. my-plugin-name)
 5. Choose either `JavaScript` or `TypeScript` for the plugin language.
 6. Enable the plugin by adding it to the [plugins configurations](/developer-docs/latest/setup-deployment-guides/configurations/optional/plugins.md) file: